 Verse 2 & 3) The purpose for the interlude is revealed – the forces are restrained to allow sealing the servants of God.
 This is like the marking of the servants of God found in Ezek.
 9:1.
 Those being marked in Ezekiel were spared as the five destroying angels were released upon those who were not marked.
 Sealing signifies possession (letters, and manuscripts are sealed – laws were stamped with seals of the king or minister).
 Ezekiel’s prophecy was looking toward the destruction of Jerusalem in BC 586.
 This is another clue that this time the prophesy of Revelation is looking at the pending destruction of Jerusalem in 70 AD.

 We had better start praying that as Christians we do not have to be lined up and head counted for limited capacity in a city that is based on the same numberings.
 “There are just so many seats on this flight and not one more!”
-Has God ever set a number limit on salvation?
+Has God ever set a number limit on salvation or on who might be saved?
 If so, where and how did He do so?
 How about Jesus?
 Was there a limit for the descendants of Shem beyond the flood, later for Israel, for the Jews or the Christians?
 People put limits on who may be saved – God gave us all the instructions on how to be counted in the number.
-We need to stop trying to put God into puzzle form of our own size and liking, insisting on literal accounts and absolute numbers, as so many do.
+We need to stop trying to put God into puzzle form, insisting on literal accounts and absolute numbers, as so many do.

-These are to be counted as the great multitude — “standing before the Lamb, clothed in white robes with palm branches in their hands” (signifying purity and peace in a triumphant occasion as during the Feast of the Tabernacles, or as in the Lord’s triumphant entry into Jerusalem during the same feast period).
+These are to be counted as the great multitude — “standing before the Lamb, clothed in white robes with palm branches in their hands” (signifying purity and peace in a triumphant occasion as during the Feast of the Tabernacles, in the Lord’s triumphant entry into Jerusalem).

 With this considered – then the first seals and the winds are indicative of an opening/coming period of trouble and are not necessarily identifiable as singular events, nor do they need to be so seen.
 They occur in at least four different sets of symbols within the book, all indicating an unleashing, beginning or continuance of difficult conditions or trials (horsemen, winds, trumpets, and plagues), all set to prepare and separate the chosen from the lost.